On this page:

 Before starting, get the installer version appropriate for your target system.
 You can get the installer from the AppDynamics download site.

-Run the EUM installer under the same user account on the target machine as the one used to install the Controller, or using an account that has read, write, and execute permissions to the Controller home directory.
+Run the EUM installer under the same user account on the target machine like the one used to install the Controller, or using an account that has read, write, and execute permissions to the Controller home directory.
 Installing with incompatible permission levels—for example, attempting to install the EUM Server as a regular user while the Controller was installed by root user—may result in installation or operation errors.

 The EUM Server is automatically installed as a Windows service.
 All upgrades are automatically converted to a Window service.